IntEL4CoRo/ViB-public/content/posts/Research Lab for Household Transportation tasks/index.md

   src: "buttons.json"
 ---

-In the research lab, you have access to and can experiment with a generalized robot plans for transporting objects within man-made human living and working environments, including apartments and retail stores.
-The generalized robot plan controls different robots, transporting a variety of objects in different environments for different purposes in different contexts.
+In the research lab you have access to and can experiment with generalized robot plans for transporting objects within man-made human living and working environments, including apartments and retail stores.
+The generalized robot plan controls different robots transporting a variety of objects in different environments for different purposes in different contexts.

 <param class="hidde-after-preview">
 {{<action_form data="ActionButtons">}}